GerhardBotha97/niobium/INFO.md

 There are several ways to run your configured items:

 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), then:
-   - Type "Blue Wasp: Run Command" to run a single command
+   - Type "Niobium: Run Command" to run a single command
-   - Type "Blue Wasp: Run Stage" to run a stage
+   - Type "Niobium: Run Stage" to run a stage
-   - Type "Blue Wasp: Run Sequence" to run a sequence
+   - Type "Niobium: Run Sequence" to run a sequence
-   - Type "Blue Wasp: Run (All Types)" to select from all commands, stages, and sequences
+   - Type "Niobium: Run (All Types)" to select from all commands, stages, and sequences
-   - Type "Blue Wasp: Show Output Panel" to view the execution output
+   - Type "Niobium: Show Output Panel" to view the execution output
-   - Type "Blue Wasp: Run Docker Container" to start a Docker container
+   - Type "Niobium: Run Docker Container" to start a Docker container
-   - Type "Blue Wasp: Stop Docker Container" to stop a Docker container
+   - Type "Niobium: Stop Docker Container" to stop a Docker container
-   - Type "Blue Wasp: View Docker Container Logs" to view Docker logs
+   - Type "Niobium: View Docker Container Logs" to view Docker logs
-   - Type "Blue Wasp: Remove Docker Container" to remove a Docker container
+   - Type "Niobium: Remove Docker Container" to remove a Docker container
-   - Type "Blue Wasp: Add Docker Container Configuration" to create a new container config
+   - Type "Niobium: Add Docker Container Configuration" to create a new container config

 2. Select the command, stage, or sequence from the list that appears

 ## Docker Container Management

-Blue Wasp Runner provides commands for managing Docker containers:
+Niobium provides commands for managing Docker containers:

-- **Blue Wasp: Run Docker Container**: Start a container defined in the `containers` section
+- **Niobium: Run Docker Container**: Start a container defined in the `containers` section
-- **Blue Wasp: Stop Docker Container**: Stop a running container
+- **Niobium: Stop Docker Container**: Stop a running container
-- **Blue Wasp: Remove Docker Container**: Remove a container (stopping it first if needed)
+- **Niobium: Remove Docker Container**: Remove a container (stopping it first if needed)
-- **Blue Wasp: View Docker Container Logs**: View the logs from a container
+- **Niobium: View Docker Container Logs**: View the logs from a container
-- **Blue Wasp: Show Docker Output**: Show the Docker output panel
+- **Niobium: Show Docker Output**: Show the Docker output panel
-- **Blue Wasp: Add Docker Container Configuration**: Generate a Docker container configuration
+- **Niobium: Add Docker Container Configuration**: Generate a Docker container configuration

 ## Output and Execution Details